to THE MAIN WEBSITE

 OFFICIANT

-If you're considering a bridal portrait session, I recommend a full trial run of hair, makeup, nails and your bouquet.
-We typically spend about 1 hour shooting at a bridal session.
-I suggest investing in a practice bouquet because it's nice to have something to hold to make your hands feel a little less awkward.
+If you’re considering a bridal portrait session, I recommend a full trial run of hair, makeup, nails, and bouquet.
+We typically spend about one hour shooting during the session.
+I always suggest bringing a practice bouquet- it gives your hands something to do and adds a natural, polished touch to your portraits.

 Dress